Emerson Abeita

-Emerson Abeita (May 19, 1957 – February 3, 2017) was an award-winning Navajo painter from Crownpoint, New Mexico.
+Emerson Abeita (May 19, 1957 – February 3, 2017) was an American Navajo painter from Crownpoint, New Mexico.
 He made oil paintings and was primarily known for his depiction of Navajo people, nature, and animals.
 He was a younger brother of another well-known Navajo painter, Jim Abeita.

 Emerson Abeita received an artistic education at the American Academy of Arts in Chicago, Illinois and at the Evanston Art Center in Evanston, Illinois in the late 1970s–early 1980s.
 Afterwards, he started exhibiting and competing at events like the New Mexico State Fair, the Inter-Tribal Indian Ceremonials, and the Navajo Tribal Fair and Rodeo, often winning prizes for his art.
 Abeita's work was shown in places like the New Mexico State Fair Fine Arts Gallery and the Gallup Public Library alongside painters like Archie Blackowl.
 His art was used as newspaper illustrations.

 Early life, family, and education

 Emerson Abeita was born on May 19, 1957, in Crownpoint, New Mexico.
 His parents were Mary C. and Howard Abeita.
 He was a member of the Navajo Native American tribe.

 Abeita was one of 16 siblings.
 His brothers include Jim Abeita, also a well-known Navajo painter, Harrison, Roger, Vern, Ernest, and Marvin.
 His sisters were Maryann (or Marry Ann) Tracy, Vivian Hubbard, Lorena Charles, Laverne Watchman, Vaida Black, Velma, Rosita, Debra Abeita, and Sheila Levaldo.

 As an art student in late 1970's and early 1980's, Abeita received his education at the American Academy of Arts in Chicago, Illinois and at the Evanston Art Center, in Evanston, Illinois.